eez-open/studio/help/en-US/components/widgets/TextInput.md

 Style used when rendering of the Widget.

+## Read only

+Set to `true` if you want for this Widget to be read only, i.e. disabled for user input.

 ## Placehoder

 The text that is displayed at the beginning when nothing has been entered yet.